therealklanni/az-webdevs/CONTRIBUTING.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 Currently, this project uses JS Standard Style.
 Make sure you follow the style and lint your code properly.
-Pull requests not adhering to the style will not be merge until the style is fixed.
+Pull requests not adhering to the style will not be merged until the style is fixed.

 > This may change in the future if project requirements change.